reagento/adaptix/docs/loading-and-dumping/extended-usage.rst

 By default, all extra data that is absent in the target structure are ignored.
 You can change this behavior via :paramref:`.name_mapping.extra_in` and :paramref:`.name_mapping.extra_out` parameters.

+Field renaming does not affect on unknown fields, collected unknown fields will have original names.

 On loading
 ^^^^^^^^^^^^^